 The study is a prospective, multi-center, single-arm clinical study comparing stent treatment of native or recurrent aortic coarctation to surgery.
 Surgical comparisons are derived from retrospective data collection at selected participating centers and from the literature.

-A total of 130 patients will be enrolled in this study, with 95 expected to have placement of a CP stent and complete the study.
-The study will be conducted at 20 sites, with Johns Hopkins as the main site and the data coordinating center located at Children[Right Quote]s Hospital, Boston.
-Locally, at Children[Right Quote]s Medical Center and UT Southwestern, we expect to enroll 10 participants over the 2 year enrollment period with 3 expected screen failures/early withdrawals and 7 completing the study.
+a total of 130 patients will be enrolled in this study, with 95 expected to have placement of a CP stent and complete the study.
+The study will be conducted at 20 sites, with Johns Hopkins as the main site and the data coordinating center located at Children's Hospital, Boston.
+Locally, at Children's Medical Center and uT Southwestern, we expect to enroll 10 participants over the 2 year enrollment period with 3 expected screen failures/early withdrawals and 7 completing the study.
 The participants will be followed for up to 64 months after placement of the stent.
 The entire study will take up to 7 years to complete.
 Participants will receive a $50 gift card at the time of the 12 and 24 month follow up visits to help with travel expenses.

 Male and female subjects, age 8 to 60 years of all racial and ethnic origins including English and Spanish speaking patients who meet the following criteria:

 b. weight greater than or equal to 35 kg

 c.
 Noninvasive, arm-leg cuff systolic blood pressure* difference or catheter measure systolic coarcation gradient of greater than or equal to 20 mmHg

 * Patient receiving antihypertensive therapy can be included in the study.
 The type and dose of the medication will be recorded and used for comparisons with follow up evaluations.

 Catheterization Inclusion Criteria:

 a.
 Coarctation of the aorta, either native or recurrent that is demonstrated, angiographically to involve the aortic isthmus or first segment of the descending aorta